 If you're looking for a highly flexible, self-paced certified program, check out Dribbble's 12 week Product Design Course.
 Launching in March of 2022, this community-based course will take you from complete amateur to career-ready in just 12 weeks.

 Regardless of the path you took to get here — congratulations!
 Learning product design is seriously hard work.
 Now that you’re here, you can focus on landing your first job and basking in the glow of being a talented, user-centric product designer.
-But first, you’ll need to make sure your portfolio is in order.
+But first, you’ll need to make sure your product design portfolio is in order.

 Showcase your design process & problem-solving abilities

 "Your design portfolio is not an art piece.
 Your portfolio exists to help you get a job.
 You’re the product.
 Your portfolio is just packaging.” — Jessica Ko, Former Hiring Manager at Google & CEO of Playbook.com